Austin Youth River Watch (AYRW) provides multi-year

 After a semester being an AEL intern, Alondra joined the program staff.
 She works directly with

-River Watchers and Program Staff in her role as Program Specialist.
+River Watchers and Program Staff in her role as Program Coordinator.
 She strives to show that

 anyone can be in the environmental field and positively impact the world.
 Alondra is originally